-Global SD-WAN services avoid these pitfalls by virtue of having their own private global network.
-This gives them complete control over network performance and reliability on a global basis.
-As a service, they own, and are responsible for, all the networking equipment and underpinning technologies.
+A cloud-first managed SD-WAN service avoids these pitfalls by virtue of having its own private global network.
+This gives it complete control over network performance and reliability on a global basis.
+As a service, the provider owns, and are responsible for, all the networking equipment and underpinning technologies.
 This allows them to optimize global infrastructure synergies.

 4. Regionally connected SD-WANs for global connectivity – really?